 My idea was to create a thick coating of deliciously spiced yogurt to coat the bird.
 I had a feeling that marinating and cooking the bird in yogurt would tenderize it and keep the it moist and juicy throughout the cooking process.

-Turkey number one was delicious!
+Spicy yogurt marinated turkey number one was delicious!
 It was everything I had hoped for except it was a bit burned in spots and the yogurt sauce in the pan had separated and looked a bit curdled.
 (I took this photo with my iPhone because I was testing my recipe for the first time)

 I did some research on cooking with yogurt.
 It turns out yogurt becomes unstable when heated to high temperatures – that’s because of its protein content.
 I discovered that the higher the fat-to-protein ratio, the more stable the yogurt.
 So using low fat or fat free yogurt for cooking is not going to give you a creamy sauce.